- Online Training

 For a money-generating powerhouse football programs like Alabama, this is essentially "back pay" for their success so far.

 Did the waterboys at Alabama also get raises?
 Don't think so.
 This is not Wal-Mart rewarding every single employee for overall company success - this is college athletics and there's a line out the door to take any job within the program.
 ADs are not exactly paying top dollar... unless it's blatantly obvious that someone should be.
-Cochran's contract is a way above the industry average compensation because of the work he is doing within his job role.
+Cochran's record-breaking contract is a way above the industry average compensation because of the work he is doing within his job role.

 Keep in mind that similar football dynasties did not feature the celebrity of their strength coach quite like Scott Cochran has been featured.
 A barrier definitely has been broken with this guy.
 And we don't know what this will mean exactly for future strength coaches BUT there will inevitably be more attention paid to the strength coach position.
 If things keep going like this, the strength coach role will become a larger piece of the puzzle in any competitive program.